-Moving plants and seed for climate change (Assisted Migration) is a topic of significant debate amongst ecologists.
+Moving plants and seed for climate change (assisted migration) is a topic of significant debate amongst ecologists.
 One concern about moving plants and seed relatively long distances is that there can be risks to the genetic fitness of existing populations if plants are introduced from too far away.
 A positive trait of most herbaceous native plants is that they have high genetic diversity, often giving them the ability to adapt to changing conditions, if the conditions are not too extreme, and if their populations are of a sustainable size.
 As a result, these guidelines are focused on the use of locally adapted sources.
-However, it may be beneficial to favor seed and plants from sources located just to the south of projects due to the risk of climate change.
-Studies are underway to determine if some tree species may benefit from being moved further distances due to the time that it takes trees to reach maturity and adapt to change.
-"Assisted migration" of trees may become a more widespread practice in the future.
+However, it is recommended to favor seed and plants from sources located just to the south of projects due to the risk of climate change.
+Plant species that are at the southern edge of their range and at risk of population declines with a warming climate may need special consideration by conservation professional to determine strategies to support their populations.